 TPH-GRO has remained below the EAL or has not been detected in monitoring wells RHMW01, RHMW03, and RHMW05.
-TPH-GRO concentrations at RHMW02 have fluctuated above and below the EAL, and in January 2011, TPH-GRO was detected at an estimated concentration of 17 μg/L, which was below the EAL.
+TPH-GRO concentrations at RHMW02 have fluctuated above and below the EAL.
+In January 2011, TPH-GRO was detected at an estimated concentration of 17 μ g/L, which was below the EAL.
+TPH-GRO concentrations increased slightly to a detected concentration of 24 μ g/L during this April 2011 monitoring event.